nshlapo/CompArchFinal/writeup.md

 ##Work Plan Reflection

-We were reasonably accurate with scoping the project in terms of time spent, but we incorrectly alotted time.
-We were able to accomplish everything we had planned, and succeeded at a stretch goal of having CPU integration.
+We were reasonably accurate with scoping the project in terms of time spent, but we allotted time incorrectly.
+We were able to accomplish everything we had planned, and succeeded at a stretch goal of integrating the FPU coprocessor with a single-cycle CPU from Lab 3.

-We alotted algorithm analysis the most time, but every algorithm was reasonably simple to determine.
-Actually creating the block diagrams and then debugging the corresponding verilog modules was where most of our time was spent, as well as debugging the CPU integration.
+We allotted the most time to algorithm development, but it was reasonably simple to determine an algorithm for each mathematical operation.
+We spent most of our time creating block diagrams to execute the algorithms, debugging the corresponding verilog modules, and debugging the CPU integration.